 Look after your own mental health and wellbeing

-Although this is a very challenging time for us all, when parents and caregivers can deal with a situation calmly and confidently, they can provide the best support for their children and young people.
+Although this remains a very challenging time for the majority of us, when parents and caregivers can deal with a situation calmly and confidently, they can provide the best support for their children and young people.
 This requires parents and caregivers to look after their own mental health.

 Helping children and young people cope with stress

 Regardless of age, now (or possibly later on) may be a difficult time for children and young people.
 Some ways you can support your child or young person are to: